 I bear witness that none Is worthy of worship besides Allah

-and Muhammad (peace and blessings be upon him) is His devotee and Messenger.
+and Muhammad is His devotee and Messenger.

 On reaching the KALIMA form a circle with the thumb and middle finger and lift the index finger of the right hand and at (ILLALLAHU) drop it onto the thigh.
 The circle should be maintained to the end.